Korisss/skymp/CONTRIBUTING.md

 but then can be run with Proton (though some crashes can occur on SP startup and it can be tricky to get Skyrim itself to work with non-ASCII text, for example).

-* Ubuntu 22.04.
+* Ubuntu 24.04.
 Other distros are not tested or are expected to fail:
   * Alpine Linux doesn't work
   * Arch-based distros also [won't be able to run the server](https://github.com/chakra-core/ChakraCore/issues/6613)
-* Clang 15 *(GCC is not supported)*: `sudo apt install clang-15`
+* Clang 18 *(GCC is not supported)*: `sudo apt install clang-18`
-* Python 2 (not 3.x!
-It is needed to build ChakraCore.
-Don't worry, it won't conflict with Python 3):
-  `sudo apt install python2`
 * Make sure that your NodeJS and CMake are fresh enough:
   * You can use [`nvm`](https://github.com/nvm-sh/nvm) or [Nodesource's apt repositories](https://github.com/nodesource/distributions) to install fresh Node
   * The simpliest way to install fresh CMake is to download a `.tar.gz` from [CMake download page](https://cmake.org/download/),